seqscope/NovaScope/docs/index.md

     * Execute NovaScope: Three options to execute the pipeline.
     * Output: Details on the structure of the output directory and the usage of the produced data.

-## An overview of the workflow structure
+## An Overview of the Workflow Structure

 ![rulegraph](rulegraph.png)

 *Figure 1: The overall flow and dependencies between rules.*